 Having so many options to customise the plugin is great in theory.
 The problem of course is that you have to make these options intuitively accessible through the UI.
-Unfortunately the developers didn’t manage to do this.
+Unfortunately, the developers didn’t manage to do this.
 As a result Easy Social Share uses none of the Apple style minimal design.

 Using this WordPress social media plugin feels like navigating a budget store going through a closing down sale.
 There’s a definite learning curve.
-It will attract the geeky who enjoy the chance to customise their design, but will be too much for most weekend style bloggers.
+It will attract the geeky who enjoy the chance to customize their design, but will be too much for most weekend style bloggers.